 This passage occurs as a New Testament Lesson in the RCL "Pentecost"/"Ordinary"/"Proper" Season, Year A, most recently July 2017.
+A portion of it (Romans 8:12-17) occurs on Holy Trinity Sunday in Year B, most recently May 2018.

 Summary: Paul describes in some beautiful and novel ways our relationship to God through the work of the Holy Spirit.
 First, Paul uses the word adoption (υιοθεσια); he, alone among NT writers, uses this concept to talk about our relationship to God.
 Second, Paul uses a string of "συν" verbs to talk about our togetherness with God: We have inheritance, suffering and glorification WITH Christ.
 Lastly, Paul says we have the first-fruit of the Spirit.
 EVERY time before this, first-fruits went to God to appease him.
 Now, God is offering us the first-fruit (απαρχη) of the Spirit.
 I am still pondering the interpretation of verse 23, but it is clear that Paul is pushing the dimensions of the God-humanity relationship in new (and strange) directions, made possible by the work of the Holy Spirit through Christ.